 You can still stay close to your children and make sure they feel cared for.
 Have them climb up on the couch next to you and read together, or eat breakfast in bed together one morning.

 When you are ready to lift again, use proper form.
 Squat down, hold your child close to you, and lift using your legs.
 This will alleviate strain on your chest and abdominal muscles (and give your glutes a little bonus work too).
-Most patients get the green light to lift again 3-4 weeks after breast surgery and 5-6 weeks after a tummy tuck.
+Most patients get the green light to lift again 3 to 4 weeks after breast surgery and 5 to 6 weeks after a tummy tuck.

 Getting back to super-mom status

 As your incisions heal, it’s important to keep your blood pressure at a normal level.
-While light activity is encouraged when you feel up to it, more vigorous games of tag will be off-limits for 2-6 weeks.
+While light activity is encouraged when you feel up to it, more vigorous games of tag will be off-limits for 2 to 6 weeks.
 And swimming?
 Expect to wait a month or two before you’re allowed back in the pool or the ocean.
 Waiting helps reduce your risk of infection.

 If you have more questions about recovery from plastic surgery as a mom, give us a call!
 A lot of us have first-hand experience, as we also had cosmetic surgery while we had little ones at home.
 We’ll be happy to answer your questions about child care after plastic surgery.
-In the meantime, you can get a ballpark idea for how long it might take to return to full-time mom mode after your procedure with our cosmetic surgery timing calculator.
+If you’re ready to get started on your plastic surgery plans in the San Diego area, you can contact us online or call us at (858) 452-1981.